thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 The validated messages are published on the topic `az/messages/events/` from where they are forwarded to Azure IoT Hub.
 This mapper is launched by the `tedge connect az` command, and stopped by the `tedge disconnect az` command.

-The Azure IoT Hub Mapper works on this message in the following ways.
+The Azure IoT Hub Mapper processes a message in the following ways.

 1. Validates if it is a correct Thin Edge JSON message or not.
 2. Validates the incoming message size is below 255 KB.